-Starting in 2017, green and gray two-car trains running on energy-efficient and clean diesel fuel will be smoothly navigating a 43-mile track from the Charles M. Schulz-Sonoma County Airport in Santa Rosa to San Rafael in Marin County, with three-car sets operating during peak commute hours.
+Launched in August, 2017, green and gray two-car trains running on energy-efficient and clean diesel fuel will be smoothly navigating a 43-mile track from the Charles M. Schulz-Sonoma County Airport in Santa Rosa to San Rafael in Marin County, with three-car sets operating during peak commute hours.
 Approved by local voters in 2008, the Sonoma-Marin Area Rail Transit (SMART) trains will stop at 10 stations along the route, and bicycle and pedestrian pathways will be built along portions of the rail line.
 This 43-mile route is just phase one for SMART; eventually it will operate a 70-mile rail line stretching from Cloverdale in the north end of Sonoma County to the Larkspur ferry terminal in southern Marin County.

 County Airport Growth

 Business is taking off at the Charles M. Schulz-Sonoma County Airport (STS), which has experienced six straight years of growth (with passenger counts up 20 percent from 2009 to 2015) and recently wrapped up a $55 million runway expansion project in 2014 now allowing larger aircraft to fly in and out of the County.
 Named for the late Peanuts cartoonist Charles M. Schulz, who called Sonoma County home for more than 30 years, STS offers easy affordable parking, shorter lines than at other Bay Area airports, good ground transportation, and whimsical Peanuts artwork throughout the airport.
 Alaska Airlines offers nonstop flights from STS to Los Angeles, Portland, San Diego, and Seattle, and the luxurious, members-only Surf Air began offering daily flights out of STS in May 2015.